arthurhams/DistributedTracing/README.md

 # A practical guide to Distributed Tracing in Azure

+<h2>Disclaimer</h2>
+This document is provided as-is without any warranty.
+It is intended as inspiration only.
+Code & configuration may not be suitable for production workloads and need proper review/changes before implementation.

 <h2>Intro</h2>

 This guide describes a pattern to combine native logging options from different Azure services into a single Workbook that gives an overview of how data flowed through the system as well as a drill down into specific logs per Service.<br />